FreeCAD/FreeCAD-documentation/wiki/Path_Drilling.md

     -
         **Axis**

-        : Axis(one or multiple) around which to rotate the object, set in sub-properties: x, y, z
+        : Axis (one or multiple) around which to rotate the object, set in sub-properties: X, Y, Z

         -
             **X**

-            : x axis value
+            : X axis value

         -
             **Y**

-            : y axis value
+            : Y axis value

         -
             **Z**

-            : z axis value
+            : Z axis value

     -
         **Position**

-        : Position of the object, set in sub-properties: x, y, z - with respect to the origin (or origin of parent object container)
+        : Position of the object, set in sub-properties: X, Y, Z - with respect to the origin (or origin of parent object container)

         -
             **X**

-            : x distance value
+            : X distance value

         -
             **Y**

-            : y distance value
+            : Y distance value

         -
             **Z**

-            : z distance value
+            : Z distance value

 -    **Label**: User-provided name of the object (UTF-8)